 "It's even more difficult being a vegan," I explained, "They don't eat any animal produce or use any animal by-products whatsoever.
 Maybe one can be a bit too pedantic about things.
 I thought, and what about leather shoes and cod-liver oil tablets?
 Even the innocent-looking Black Forest gateau I bought contained pork gelatine.
 And I knew I had better things to do with my life than worry about the origins of every single morsel that passed my lips.

 "What are you doing this for anyway?" my daughter asked.
 "It's not you who actually kills the animals is it?"
 I knew she had a valid point.
 We feel we can somehow distance ourselves from the slaughter when we see the turkey with all the trimmings on the table.
 But if we had to go out and kill it ourselves, instead of reaching into the freezer at Tesco’s we might think twice about eating animal flesh.

 I have a friend who is a farmer and he says you just have to disassociate yourself from sentimentality when it comes to slaughtering animals for food.
 He's right of course, but not everyone, me included, is capable of this.

-My Vegetarian Christmas dinner, by the way was just as tasty, wholesome and satisfying as any that contained meat.
-We all sat down to watch the premier of "Chicken Run" on TV that afternoon.
-"Hey I could have written that!"
+My vegetarian Christmas dinner, by the way, was just as tasty, wholesome and satisfying as any that contained meat.
+We all sat down to watch the premiere of "Chicken Run" on TV that afternoon.
+"Hey, I could have written that!"
 I said, remembering the incident with the cockerel.